Kewdale

 Is the Kewdale SA2 keeping up with housing demand?

-With the population expected to increase by 1,033 people by 2041, around 517 new dwellings will be necessary.
-Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+With the population expected to increase by 960 people by 2041, around 480 new dwellings will be necessary.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

 What has been the trend in development approvals over the past five years in the Kewdale SA2?

-Looking at development activity over the past five years, the Kewdale SA2's approval levels have been below the yearly average of 30, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the Kewdale SA2's approval levels have been slightly above the yearly average of 30, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth in the Kewdale SA2?